About Us

 Protect, promote and support breastfeeding

 Exclusive breastfeeding for the first six months of life provides children with the best start.
 The World Health Organization’s International Code of Marketing of Breast-milk Substitutes outlines the responsibilities of governments, healthcare systems and manufacturers in preventing promotional practices that interfere with breastfeeding.
 ARCH has documented widespread violations of the International Code and works alongside country governments to improve compliance with this and other policies which ensure that families can make infant feeding decisions free from commercial influence.
-Our research also helps shine a light on current breastfeeding practices and use of breastmilk substitutes and other commercial products in the early years.
+Our research also helped shine a light on breastfeeding practices and use of breastmilk substitutes and other commercial products in the early years.

 bowl-of-soup-and-spoon